Equivariant Kodaira embedding of CR manifolds with circle action: Introduction and statement of the main results

 In particular, the image $\Phi_{k,\delta}(X)\subset\mathbb C\mathbb P^{d_k-1}$ is a CR submanifold with an induced weighted diagonal locally free $S^1$-action. \end{thm} In~\cite{Hsiao14}, it was proved that if $X$ admits a transversal CR locally free $S^1$-action and there is a rigid positive CR line bundle $L$ over $X$, then $X$ can be CR embedded into projective space under the assumption that condition $Y(0)$ holds on $X$.
 In Theorem \ref{t-gue150807I} we remove the Levi curvature assumption $Y(0)$ used in~\cite{Hsiao14}.
+Moreover, the embedding theorems established in~\cite{Hsiao14} are not $S^1$-equivariant.

 As a consequence of Theorem \ref{t-gue150807I} we obtain an embedding result for Levi-flat CR manifolds. \begin{cor} Let $X$ be a compact Levi-flat CR manifold.
 Assume that $X$ admits a transversal CR locally free $S^1$-action and a positive rigid CR line bundle.
-Then for $k$ and $\delta$ as in Theorem \ref{t-gue150807I} the maps $\Phi_{k,\delta}$ from \eqref{e-gue150807h} are smooth CR embeddings of $X$ in $\mathbb C\mathbb P^{d_k-1}$ and are moreover $S^1$-equivariant with respect to weighted diagonal actions. \end{cor} Ohsawa and Sibony~\cite{Oh12,OS00} constructed for every $\kappa\in\mathbb N$ a CR projective embedding of class $C^\kappa$ of a Levi-flat CR manifold by using $\ol\partial$-estimates.
+Then there exists $\delta_0>0$ such that for all $\delta\in(0,\delta_0)$ there exists $k(\delta)$ so that for $k>k(\delta)$ the map $\Phi_{k,\delta}$ introduced in \eqref{e-gue150807h} is a $C^\infty$ CR embedding of $X$ in $\mathbb C\mathbb P^{d_k-1}$ which is $S^1$-equivariant with respect to weighted diagonal actions. \end{cor} Ohsawa and Sibony~\cite{Oh12,OS00} constructed for every $\kappa\in\mathbb N$ a CR projective embedding of class $C^\kappa$ of a Levi-flat CR manifold by using $\ol\partial$-estimates.
 The first and third authors~\cite{HM15} gave a Szeg\H{o} kernel proof of Ohsawa and Sibony's result.
 A natural question is whether we can improve the regularity to $\kappa=\infty$.
 Adachi~\cite{Ad13} showed that the answer is no, in general.
 The analytic difficulty of this problem comes from the fact that the Kohn Laplacian is not hypoelliptic on Levi flat manifolds.
 Corollary \ref{C:Lf} shows that one can find $C^\infty$ CR embeddings of Levi flat manifolds in the equivariant setting.